 Blackwater River State Forest

-The planting project is a collaboration between Trees Ontario and the Essex Region Conservation Authority to plant 15,000 trees in an effort to help increase the forest cover of Essex County.
 While experts have determined that a healthy and sustainable ecosystem requires a minimum of 30% forest cover, Essex County has only about 5% forest cover.
-There is a considerable and urgent need for forest restoration efforts in Essex County due to poor air and water quality in the region.
+There is a considerable and urgent need for forest restoration efforts to improve the poor air and water quality in the region.
 A major concern is the phosphorus loading and soil erosion as a result of heavy agriculture land use.
-Essex County also has the second-lowest forest cover in all of Ontario with poor connectivity of the region’s scattered woodlots and highly fragmented and degraded forests.
-To make matters worse, the region is estimated to have lost more than 1 million trees to the Emerald Ash Borer.
+Essex County also has second lowest forest cover in all of Ontario with poor connectivity of the region’s scattered woodlots and highly fragmented and degraded forests.
+To make matters worse, the region is estimated to have lost more than 1 million trees to the emerald ash borer.

 Cuyamaca Rancho State Park